vectordotdev/vector/docs/content/en/blog/graphql-api.md

 observe _and_ control Vector remotely, programmatically, and on demand.
 Stay tuned!

-## Take it for a spin &mdash; in our live playground
+## Take it for a spin in our live playground

 Try our new [**GraphQL public playground today**](https://playground.vector.dev:8686/playground), which enables you to